 For the Cinnamon Donuts

-- In a large bowl, sift together all-purpose flour, cornstarch, baking powder, cinnamon, sugar, and salt.
+In a large mixing bowl, sift together all-purpose flour, cornstarch, baking powder, cinnamon, sugar, and salt.
 Set aside.

 - Pour wet ingredients into dry ingredients, whisking together until there are no longer any clumps.

-- For filling the donut pan, use a pastry bag or a zip lock bag with the corner cut to pipe the batter into the pan.
+For filling the donut pan, use a pastry bag or a Ziploc bag with the corner cut to pipe the batter into the pan.
 Fill the donuts about 2/3 full or until all batter is used.